soot-oss/SootUp/docs/tool_setup.md

-# From Prototype to user friendly tool
+# From Prototype to a user friendly tool

 `How was the parameter order again?`
 For a lot of cli tools we see an arbitrary order of cli parameters, different options for giving a working directory etc..